HeLiBloks/salt-netbox-enchanged-module/README.md

 # salt-netbox-enchanged-module
-Add salt minions to netbox with salt remote execution
+Add salt minions to netbox with salt